samkit09/Inventoryorg/README.md

 ```bash
 python manage.py createsuperuser
 ```
+[!IMPORTANT]
-**Enter the required details when prompted, and set account_type = 'AD'**
+Enter the required details when prompted, and set account_type = 'AD'

 #### Step 7: Run the Development Server
 ```bash
 python manage.py runserver
 ```
+[!NOTE]
-__Access the application via your web browser at http://localhost:8000/ or http://127.0.0.1:8000/__
+Access the application via your web browser at http://localhost:8000/ or http://127.0.0.1:8000/
 #### Step 8: Login
 Log in using the superuser credentials created earlier.
 Through this account you can create new profiles.